Villa Ticino is Manteca’s little Switzerland.

-There is no set policy for the selecting of specific names that will grace streets that residents will be referring to for generations to come.
+There is no established municipal policy for naming streets that residents will be referring to for generations to come.
 Developers get to name them.
-The only conditions are they must pass a “no duplication test” scrutiny of the fire and police departments in Manteca and surrounding cities to avoid confusion in emergency dispatching, be no more than two words, and not be excessive in length.
-Any duplicate names — whether they are in front of a street or a place — are discarded.
+The only condition is they must pass a “no duplication test” scrutiny of the fire department and public works director.
+Any duplicate names -whether they are in front of a street or a place - are discarded.

 Manteca has plenty of pedestrian and predictable street names such as streets named after trees - Maple Avenue, Sycamore Avenue, Poplar Avenue, Fir Street, Willow, and Pine Street.